loning/universe/README.md

 - Relationship between free will and classical destiny
 - Relationship between energy and classical knowledge
 - Law of classical information conservation
-- Universe expression in the form of Euler-like formula
+- Equality and intertwined network structure of classical worlds
+- Dual identity of observers and definition of divinity
+- Dynamic updating of classical world timelines
-- Law of entropy-knowledge transformation between observers
+- Significance of universe dissolving low-dimensional observers and classical worlds

 ### Contributing